If you have not visited the Zoo before, here are some important things you need to know about our footpaths:

 The majority of our pathways are made from loose tarplanings, this means that the paths can be quite gravelly in places making it difficult to push through with a wheeled chair.

 Even though we have spent many hours compacting these stones, the extreme dry weather we experienced just before we re-opened in April unfortunately broke all of the tarplanings up and the new paths we laid are very loose now.
 This is also being impacted on by the amount of footfall they experience every day.

 - Use pushchairs with bigger, outdoor/off-road pneumatic tyres, they cope much better than the small plastic wheels.

 - Don't bring a pushchair if you can manage without!
 Child backpacks or pouches that you can carry are even better.

 - Wheelchair users - chairs with larger, outdoor and pneumatic tyres cope better on our paths currently.

 We appreciate that these paths are not ideal for any one using pushchairs or wheelchairs, but this is why we want to ensure that you are aware before you visit the zoo.
 We want you to enjoy your day out and visit with us, not be frustrated with getting around the zoo.

 What are we doing about it?

-We have now had tarmacking completed in two different areas of the zoo.
-The tarmax is very hard, making it very easy to push wheeled vehicles.
+We have now had tarmacking completed in three different areas of the zoo.
+The tarmac is very hard and smooth, making it very easy to push wheeled vehicles.